awawa-dev/HyperHDR/README.md

 Latest testing installers can be find as the artifacts of the latest build in the Github Action tab at the bottom of the page.
 Must be logged in. \
 https://github.com/awawa-dev/HyperHDR/actions

-Default LUT table is already included, but for the best effect you can generate your own using new calibration tool (recommended).
+Default LUT table is already included, but for the best effect you can generate your own using new calibration tool (recommended) :new:.
 Or you use dedicated LUT tables for supported USB grabbers (available [here](https://github.com/awawa-dev/HyperHDR/releases)).
-You can also import 3dl Autodesk lut table. :new:
+You can also import 3dl Autodesk lut table.

 For Raspberry Pi you may use prepared SD card images: [manual](https://hyperhdr.blogspot.com/2020/11/hyperhdr-prepare-for-building-buying_17.html)\
 Default hostname for SD images is HyperHDR so connect to http://hyperhdr:8090/ \